Form an LLC in Florida 2026 | $374 Total | USLLCGlobal

 • $125 filing fee ($100 filing + $25 registered agent designation)

+Privacy note.
 Unlike Wyoming and New Mexico, Florida requires the names and addresses of members or managers in the Articles of Organization.
 This information becomes public record on the Sunbiz website.
-If privacy is your primary concern, consider Wyoming or New Mexico instead.
+If privacy is your primary concern, consider a ready-made Wyoming LLC instead.

 Step 4: Create an Operating Agreement